brooksmarka/nextjs-blog/posts/inversion-of-control.md

 }
 ```

-Then we can use this interface to make sure any class that uses the **addMarker** method has the requirement of **location** contained within it.
-This doesn't require that the **User** class **ONLY** contains the location data.
-It can and does contain more values, this interface just requires that it at least has the **location** value within it because that is what it requires to function properly.
+By using this interface, we can ensure that any class invoking the **addMarker** method must include the location property.
+This doesn’t mean the **User** class is limited to only containing location data; it can and does hold additional values.
+The interface simply enforces that the location property is present, as it's essential for the method to function correctly.

 ```ts
  addMarker(mappable: Mappable): void {